redis.yml — Redis configuration (short guide)

 See also

-• docs/locking-strategy.md — how to choose LOCAL vs REDIS.
+• Locking strategy — how to choose LOCAL vs REDIS vs BUNGEECORD.